Zegnat/php-mintoken/README.md

 1. Download [the latest release](https://github.com/Zegnat/php-mintoken/releases/latest) from GitHub and extract the files.

-2. Create a database; these instructions assume the database is called `tokens.db`.
+2. Create an SQLite database; these instructions assume the database is called `tokens.db`.

 **You can do this from the command line:**